 After Your Travel—Getting Reimbursed

 We recommend that you submit reimbursement requests within two weeks upon your return from travel status.
-This ensures that the information we need is fresh in your mind, that receipts and other documentation do not get misplaced, and that funding designated for this trip will not expire.
+This ensures that the information we need is fresh in your mind, that receipts and other documentation are not misplaced, and that funding designated for this trip will not expire.
 After returning from your travel, submit the following for reimbursement of your expenses:

 - A completed Travel Reimbursement Request Form